pradeep910/wp-nightwatch-handbook/use_for_loop_into_nightwatch.md

 # Use For loop into nightwatch

-When you have multiple data (i.e Json format) and want to test by iterating it then you can use `for` loop for that.
+When you have many data (i.e Json format) and want to test by iterating it then you can use `for` loop for that.

 You can not perform assertions directly into `for` loop.